What You Need to Know: Immigration Medical Exams

 The medical exam for immigration involves two visits to a healthcare provider.
 Your second visit must be with a USCIS-approved civil surgeon.

-1st Visit: At this visit (the “intake”), your medical records and vaccination records will be reviewed (if you don’t have them, don’t worry, we will assist you with the next steps!), and necessary bloodwork for 3 infectious diseases will be drawn.
+1st Visit: At this visit (the “intake”), your vaccination records will be reviewed (if you don’t have them, don’t worry, we will assist you with the next steps!), and necessary testing will be conducted for 3 infectious diseases.
+Not all three tests will be required for every USCIS applicant.
+Your age and medical history will be reviewed during 1st visit to help determine which tests are needed.

 These are:

-2nd visit: At this visit (the “completion”), you will be seen by one of our Civil Surgeons.
+2nd visit: At this visit (the “completion”), you will be seen by our Civil Surgeon.

 What vaccinations are mandatory per the USCIS/CDC?

-• Hepatitis B vaccine (2 doses if Hepislav type or 3 doses if another manufacturer)
+Hepatitis B (2 to 3 doses depending on manufacturer)

-Your Immigration Specialist will inform you of which vaccines are necessary for you and is available to administer any needed ones (except the COVID-19 vaccine) at your 1st or 2nd appointment.
+Your Immigration Specialist will inform you of which vaccines are necessary for you and can administer those that are available at our clinic at your 1st or 2nd appointment and are available for an additional self-pay fee.

 What should I bring to my USCIS immigration medical exam?